 Ronda is located 51 kilometers inland from the costal town of San Pedro the Alcantara and about an hour and a half drive away from Malaga airport.
-Ronda, located upon a high cliff is one of the most beautiful and interesting towns to visit in Andalusia.
+Ronda, located upon a high cliff is one of the most charming and spectacular towns to visit in Andalusia.

-The old side of the town is dramatically divided from the newer part by a mighty gorge known as the El Tajo.
+The old side of the town is dramatically divided from the newer part by a mighty gorge known as ´El Tajo´.
 The two parts of the town are linked by a bridge known as the Puente Nuevo from where you can have amazing views down the gorge; the bridge was completed in 1793.

 A few meters away from the Puente de San Miguel you´ll find the Banos Arabes.
 This hammam dating back to the 13th century is one of the best preserved in the region.
 Located at the entrance to the Iglesia del Espiritu Santo street is the impressive Puerta de Almocabar that served as the main entrance to the town in the 13th century.